Scopely unveils nearly unwinnable Star Trek: Kobayashi Maru web game

-Scopely has launched its Star Trek: Kobayashi Maru web game as a kind of free promo for its Star Trek: Fleet Command mobile game.
+Scopely has launched its Star Trek: Kobayashi Maru web game as a kind of free promo for Star Trek: Fleet Command on mobile.
 If you can beat the nearly unwinnable game, you’ll reap some contest rewards.

-It is a decision-driven web game that brings the memorable Kobayashi Maru test from Star Trek II: The Wrath of Khan to life for the very first time.
+It is a decision-driven web game that features memorable Kobayashi Maru test from Star Trek II: The Wrath of Khan.
 The Kobayashi Maru is an “unwinnable” training simulation created by Starfleet Academy to measure character and resolve through thousands of no-win scenarios.
-It was famously beaten only by cadet James T. Kirk.
+It was famously beaten only by cadet James T. Kirk (and he cheated, too).

-The game was created by the team behind Star Trek Fleet: Command, the Kobayashi Maru web game is fun to play, but nearly impossible to beat.
+The game comes from the team behind Star Trek: Fleet Command.
+The Kobayashi Maru web game is fun to play, but nearly impossible to beat.
 I gave it a try, and so far I haven’t beaten it.

 As part of this choice-based interactive experience, the player assumes the role of a Starfleet cadet facing the Kobayashi Maru for the first time.
 Only by choosing precisely the right path through endless perilous options will the player succeed where so many others have failed.